GeoTecINIT/nativescript-wearos-sensors/README.md

 - An Android smartphone running Android 6 (API level 23) or higher.
 - In addition, the smartphone must be paired with a smartwatch with the counterpart application installed.
-To link a smartwatch to the smartphone, you must also install the [Smartwatch WearOS by Google](https://play.google.com/store/apps/details?id=com.google.android.wearable.app) and follow the procedure to link both devices.
+To link a smartwatch to the smartphone, you must also install the [Smartwatch WearOS by Google](https://play.google.com/store/apps/details?id=com.google.android.wearable.app) or the specific application provided by the smartwatch manufacturer (e.g., Mobvoi Health, Samsung Wearable, etc.) and follow the procedure to link both devices.

+> [!IMPORTANT]
-> **Warning**: both applications (smartphone and smartwatch apps) must have the same application id.
+> Both applications (smartphone and smartwatch apps) must have the same application id.
 > If that's not the case, the applications will not be able to interact.
 You can change the application id of a
 > NativeScript application in the `nativescript.config.ts`.